Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/3_dialogue_system.md

 > **Warning**
 >
 > `save_model` works with relative path.
 When a relative model path is specified, it will save the model at the location relative to **location of where you run jsctl**.
-Note that until the model is saved, the trained weights will stay in memory, which means that it will not persisit between `jsctl` session.
+Note that until the model is saved, the trained weights will stay in memory, which means that it will not persist between `jsctl` session.
 So once you have a trained model you like, make sure to save them so you can load them back in the next jsctl session.

 ## Integrate the Intent Classifier
 Now let's update our walker to use the trained intent classifier.